Anxiety DisordersCreative Modern Medical Business Card 33

 4. Psychological Testing: In some cases, a mental health professional may use psychological assessments or questionnaires to gather more information about your anxiety symptoms and their impact on your daily life.

-5. Differential Diagnosis: Anxiety disorders can often co-occur with other mental health conditions like depression, and it’s important for the clinician to distinguish between them.
+5. Differential Diagnosis: Anxiety disorders can often co-occur with other mental health conditions like depression, and the clinician needs to distinguish between them.
 This process is called a “differential diagnosis.”

 6. Treatment Planning: Once a diagnosis is made, the mental health professional will work with you to create a treatment plan.
 This plan may include psychotherapy, medication, lifestyle changes, or a combination of these.